Fractured Magic: Chapter Twenty-Seven

 “Well, I’m all ears,” Thea said, clasping her hands together on the table and looking every part the dutiful student.
 “Oh!
 But first, let me get us some of those biscuits.”

-“Oh, you didn’t?”
-Leandros asked, turning on him.
-“You know that the rest of the world thinks I killed you, don’t you?
-You know that my best friend was shot before my eyes and then I had to take the blame for it?
-You understand that?”
+Leandros crossed to him in two long strides.
+“Oh, you didn’t?
+You know that the rest of the world thinks I killed you, Roman, don’t you?
+You understand that my best friend was shot before my eyes and I had to take the blame for it?”

 Roman fell back a step, eyes wide.
 “I—”

-When this Roman smiled, it was a pained imitation of the smile Leandros knew, an act put on for everyone else’s benefit.
-When this Roman laughed, it was only a shadow of the real Roman’s laugh, a mockery of Leandros’ favorite sound in the world.
-When this Roman thought no one was looking, his eyes were dim, his thoughts distant.
-Roman was right here, but it didn’t ease the grief that had long settled in Leandros’ heart.
-Roman was right here, but Leandros still mourned him.
+When this Roman smiled, it was a pained imitation of the smile Leandros knew, an act put on for the benefit of everyone around him.
+When this Roman laughed, it was only an echo of the real Roman’s, of Leandros’ favorite sound in the world.
+When this Roman thought no one was looking, his eyes were dim.
+He reminded Leandros of the Roman he’d seem during their first meeting: distant, defeated, empty.

 Roman looked left and right, as if he was planning an escape.
-“After everything I—You—,” His expression crumpled.
+“After everything I—You—” His expression crumpled.
 “Can’t you go back to hating me?”

 “Is that really what you want?”
 Leandros asked.

 “It would be easier,” Roman replied.
 While Leandros agreed, that wasn’t an answer.
-Roman also hadn’t answered Leandros’ earlier question about being alone, and that avoidance was an answer in and of itself.
+Roman also hadn’t answered Leandros’ earlier question about being alone, and with Roman, that avoidance was an answer in and of itself.

-“What about that girl—the Webhon Players actress?”
+“What about that girl—the actress?”
 Leandros asked.

-The moment Roman uttered the words, they both knew this had been a mistake.
-It had been sixty years since Histrios, but the last words Leandros had said to Roman were still branded in both of their minds—in Leandros’, anyway.
-He couldn’t claim to guess at Roman’s thoughts, anymore.
+The moment Roman uttered the words, they both knew they had been a mistake.
+It had been sixty years since Histrios, but the last words Leandros had said to Roman were still branded in both of their minds.
+This came uncomfortably close to addressing them, and Leandros stiffened.
+Roman flushed further.
+“I didn’t mean—”

 But Leandros held a hand to stop him.
-His pride stung, his anger burned, and he couldn’t stop the words that came out of his mouth next: “I can assure you, Roman, that I haven’t the slightest interest in being your friend, let alone anything more.
-I’ll work with you on this journey, but only because I must.”
+His pride stung, his anger burned, and he couldn’t stop the words that came out of his mouth next: “I can assure you, Roman, that I haven’t the slightest interest in being your friend, let alone anything more.”

 If you’d like to support the story, the best thing you can do is share it with others.
 You can also support the author with a one-time tip, or get perks in one of two membership tiers: